Pierre Lévy

-Pierre Lévy (/fr/; born 1956) is a Tunisian-born French philosopher, cultural theorist and media scholar who specializes in the understanding of the cultural and cognitive implications of digital technologies and the phenomenon of human collective intelligence.
+Pierre Lévy (/fr/; born 2 July 1956) is a Tunisian-born French philosopher, cultural theorist and media scholar who specializes in the understanding of the cultural and cognitive implications of digital technologies and the phenomenon of human collective intelligence.

-He introduced the collective intelligence concept in his 1994 book L'intelligence collective: Pour une anthropologie du cyberspace (Collective Intelligence: Mankind's Emerging World in Cyberspace).
+Lévy introduced the collective intelligence concept in his 1994 book L'intelligence collective: Pour une anthropologie du cyberspace (Collective Intelligence: Mankind's Emerging World in Cyberspace).
 Lévy's 1995 book, Qu'est-ce que le virtuel? (translated as Becoming Virtual: Reality in the Digital Age) develops philosopher Gilles Deleuze's conception of "the virtual" as a dimension of reality that subsists with the actual but is irreducible to it.
 In 2001, he wrote the book Cyberculture.

-He was a professor at the communication department of the University of Ottawa, where he held a Canada Research Chair in Collective Intelligence.
+From 2002 to 2019, Lévy was a professor at the communication department of the University of Ottawa, where he held a Canada Research Chair in Collective Intelligence.
 Lévy is fellow of the Royal Society of Canada and received several awards and academic distinctions.
 Pierre Lévy is currently retired and works on developing the Information Economy MetaLanguage (IEML).